 So what’s wrong with using a raise to fund an artisanal coffee habit or upgrading to a luxury apartment?
 Letting lifestyle creep eat up that raise could set back important future milestones, like paying for a wedding, buying a house, or funding retirement.

-What do you think your retirement account would look like right now if you had maintained at least some of that frugal creativity that got you through the lean years?
+What do you think your individual retirement account would look like right now if you had maintained at least some of that frugal creativity that got you through the lean years?

 What Is Lifestyle Creep?